erichson/spca/README.md

 Example: Robust SPCA
 ********************

 In the following we demonstrate the robust SCPA which allows to capture some grossly corrupted entries in the data.
-The idea is to seperate the input data into a low-rank component and a sparse component.
+The idea is to separate the input data into a low-rank component and a sparse component.
 The latter aims to capture potential outliers in the data.
 For the face data, we proceed as follows:

 ```r
 robspca.results <- robspca(t(faces), k=25, alpha=1e-4, beta=1e-2, gamma=0.9, verbose=1, max_iter=1000, tol=1e-4, center=TRUE, scale=TRUE)